 Natalia Linos, MSc, ScD

-Dr. Natalia Linos is a social epidemiologist and the Executive Director of the FXB Center for Health and Human Rights at Harvard.
+Dr. Natalia Linos is a social epidemiologist and Policy Specialist, Determinants of Health and UHC at the United Nations Development Programme (UNDP).
+She was the Executive Director of the FXB Center for Health and Human Rights at Harvard from September 2019 until April 2024.
 She has over 15 years of experience working at the global and local levels on some of the most pressing public health challenges of our time: from climate change to systemic racism.

-Since 2019, she has helped build a new research area for the FXB Center focused on racial justice.
-Along with Dr. Bassett, she co-leads the two largest programs in this area, namely to create an actionable field of scholarship on structural racism and health and make the public health case for reparations.
-These efforts build on their work together, including at the New York City Health Department and research on the social, legal and political determinants of health.
+During her time as the FXB Center’s Executive Director, she helped build a new research area for the Center focused on racial justice.
+Along with Dr. Bassett, she co-led the two largest programs in this area, namely to create an actionable field of scholarship on structural racism and health and to make the public health case for reparations.
+These efforts built on their work together, including at the New York City Health Department and research on the social, legal and political determinants of health.

 Natalia has a strong commitment to public service and bringing public health expertise into political decision-making.
 In 2020 and in response to the COVID-19 pandemic, Natalia ran for Congress to represent Massachusetts’ fourth Congressional district.
-She is currently a Town Meeting and School Committee Member in Brookline and on the town’s Advisory Council on Public Health.
-She also serves on the Board of the Environmental League of Massachusetts.
+She served as a Town Meeting and School Committee Member in Brookline and on the town’s Advisory Council on Public Health.
+She also served on the Board of the Environmental League of Massachusetts.

 Natalia is a three-time Harvard University graduate, earning her Bachelor of Arts in Anthropology, Master of Science in Social Epidemiology, and Doctor of Science in Social Epidemiology here.
 She also holds a Certificate in Forced Migration from Oxford University’s Refugee Studies Centre.
 She speaks Greek fluently and has basic conversational skills in Arabic, Spanish and French.
 Natalia has three young children.